CarltonW/CarltonW.GitHub.io/_posts/2020-12-08-How-to-export-SSL-wildcard-cert-from-IIS-and-import-to-Tomcat.md

 >"c:\program files\java\jre\bin\keytool.exe" -importkeystore -srckeystore c:\mycerts\yourcertname.pfx -destkeystore c:\mycerts\newkeyname.jks
 >```
 >
->You'll be prompted for a new keystore password for the jks file
+>You'll be prompted for a new keystore password for the jks file.<br>
 >After you've entered the new keystore password you'll be required to enter the password for the existing pfx file _(hope you remembered it!)_
 >
 >Now you can replace the pfx file with your new jks in the Connector section of the Server.xml file:<br>